 Marianne Farrar-Hockley, European Commission, European Civil Protection and Humanitarian Aid Operations

 Stafford Holmes is an architect who specializes in the care and repair of historic buildings.
-He first carried out research and development of stabilized soils in West Africa in 1980, and has written books and technical articles on building limes, describing their many uses and ecological benefits.
-These include Building with Lime, with Michael Wingate, first published in 1997.
+He has written books and technical articles on building limes, describing their many uses and ecological benefits, including Building with Lime, with Michael Wingate, first published in 1997.